UMass-RC/unity-docs/docs/software/index.md

 ## Means of installing packages ##

 ### `apt` package manager ###
 The Ubuntu system package manager `apt` downloads its packages pre-compiled from the [Ubuntu repository](https://packages.ubuntu.com/).
 These are placed in standard locations like `/usr/bin` so that they are always found in your `$PATH`.
 This can only be done by administrators.
 To avoid conflicts, most software is only available in one version.
-These packages will change with an (enevitable) [operating system update](http://www.releases.ubuntu.com/jammy/).
+These packages will change with an (inevitable) [operating system update](http://www.releases.ubuntu.com/jammy/).
 The admin team is trying to avoid `apt` installs for research computing software.

 Relevant Documentation: